nasa/earthdata-hashdiff/README.md

 * An HTML format coverage report in the `tests/coverage` directory.
 The entry point for this output is `tests/coverage/index.html`.
 * JUnit style output in `tests/reports/earthdata-hashdiff_junit.xml`.
+* Note: `pytest` will fail the test suite if code coverage from the unit tests is less than the specified threshold of 95%.
+This threshold is also used in the GitHub workflow CI/CD.

 ## `pre-commit` hooks